joebangles/website/README.md

 This is a Single Page Application (SPA) with client-side routing.

+On PR from dev -> main, project is built and FTP pushed to host.

 ## Scripts

 - `npm run dev` - Start development server
 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint